d-a-n/ep_portal/README.md

 **Note:** At this time ep_portal only supports *MySQL*.
 If you are running EPL on *node-dirty* ep_portal won't work.
 Database support for *mongodb* and *PostgreSQL* will be available soon.

+*Be aware that the plugin needs some EPL hooks that are not available in the master branch yet.
+Please use the EPL development branch until those new hooks will be merged.*

 ###Install

 	cd /your/etherpad lite/dir